 TsGet after it once per week and get beyond your comfort zone.
 After the complex, hop on a spin bike or other form of cardio for 10-15 minutes to cool down.
 These short, high-intensity killers help you stay lean through exercise post oxygen consumption (EPOC).
 Your heart rate stays jacked up for a greater cardiovascular benefit to keep you leaner while your building muscle.

 Incline walking?
 Go for it.
 Two times per week for 20 minutes with your heart rate between 120-150 BPM is fine for most people.
 Still, I urge you to move beyond walking as cardio.

 Walking is something you should be doing every day.
-Overall, you should we walking each day.
+Overall, you should we be walking each day.
 Most smartphones have an activity tracker; I have my clients aim for 7,000+ steps per day regardless of their goal or job.
 Get up and keep moving–walking is a basic human activity and will boost cardiovascular health markers, improve recovery, and by all means keep you healthy.
-Use cardio as a last ditch option and find ways to incorporate more walking into your day.
+Use cardio as a last-ditch option and find ways to incorporate more walking into your day.